 Concept 1.
-Choose a blog name that incorporates your subject keywords.
+Choose a blog name that incorporates your keywords.

 Another problem is that it’s restrictive.
-You will be pigeon-holing yourself into the specific subject area, here, the DIY sector.
+You may pigeon-hole yourself into a specific subject area.

 MY VIEW: For higher search engine traffic, target keywords!
 But, it may not feel like your blog.
 You could easily lose inspiration by naming your blog something that doesn’t mean anything to you.

 You’ll be writing and creating content for it.
 The readers will come along later.
 What will they find if you haven’t been inspired?

 Catchy Blog Names

 Concept 2.
 Choose a blog name that fits your idea, vibe or feel, but doesn’t necessarily fit in with the actual subject you cover.
 This means, finding a cool name that you like.
 Ideally, this name, or string, is abstract in nature.

 THE GOOD: This, and Concept 3, are similar in their Pros and Cons.